NicolasGDM/Query_twitter_data/README.md

 ![alt text](https://github.com/NicolasGDM/Query_twitter_data/blob/master/miscellaneous/search_command_line.png)

 In more details:

+    * python is the name of the program that will run the script you put after (can be python3, python2... usually python works by default if you have only one python version installed)
+    * search.py (first argument) is the name of the file you want to run
-    * credentials.py is the name of the file in which you put your credentials
+    * credentials.py (second argument) is the name of the file in which you put your credentials
     * hashtags (third argument) is the mode (either hashtags to query tweets that contains hashtags, or users to query tweets used by a set of users)
     * database_name  (fourth arugment) is the name you picked for the folder (same as database)
     * target_hashtag is the hasthag you want to query